 What has turned a family into the enemy?
 South and north could never be able to return back again.
 People tend to forget their past, especially after several generations.
 After all, we are only small countries struggling between the superpowers, this is our fate."
 Our guide David said softly.
 We felt sorry for him but we could do nothing.
 Time stands against us, it also heals us.

-If Seoul is a modern girl, then Busan, the second largest city of South Korea, is an unsophisticated woman.
+If Seoul is a modern girl, then Busan, the second largest city in South Korea, is an unsophisticated woman.
 Thanks to its location, Busan did not suffer too much during the Korean War, and this kept this city intact.
-I like Busan, not only did it provide endless charming coastal lines and various types of seafood; but also Busan people's down-to-earth attitude and their straightforward personality.
+I like Busan, not only did it provide endless charming coastal lines and various types of seafood; but also Busan people's down-to-earth attitude and straightforward personalities.
 These made our trip so enjoyable.
 "Oso Ou Sai Yo!"
 Stepping into small restaurants in Busan, we were warmly welcomed by the hosts and hostesses, and we always felt like we were at home.
 We do not speak Korean, but language really did not matter that much at that moment; a genuine smile told us everything.

 Seafood is everywhere in Busan, even inside the downtown area.
 We spent the whole afternoon exploring Jagalchi Fish Market to see the weirdest seafood; indulging ourselves in the unrivaled 360 panoramic Busan view from Busan Tower; and found our joy wandering in a glittering array of inexpensive items in Gukje market.

 Sitting in the car heading to Gyeongju from Busan, I felt like I was sitting in a time machine.
-With 1.5 hours we travel from modern Busan to the thousand years old capital city of Shilla Kingdom, Gyeongju.
+In 1.5 hours we travel from modern Busan to the thousand years old capital city of Shilla Kingdom, Gyeongju.
 And it is amazing that modernity leaves no traces here in this "museum without walls".
 No tall buildings.
 At the city center, the deserted tumuli ancient royal graveyards, Cheomseongdae ancient observatory allow us to ponder on the heydays of the Korean Peninsula.
 The two UNESCO sites - Bulguksa Temple and Seokguram Grotto represent the highest achievements of its history.

 The eight days Korea trip offered so many surprises than I originally pictured.
 Nanta show, Korea House, Gangnam style, Jimjil Bang, Jeju Island, Nami Island, Ski resorts…My bucket list goes on but I could never tuck them at one time in our 8 days' itinerary.

 Korean people advocate harmonious ways of living and working; just like their national flag shows - Balance.
-While people enjoy the state-of-the-art technologies, they still live in Hanok and behave humbly and respect each other.
+While people enjoy state-of-the-art technologies, they still live in Hanok and behave humbly and respect each other.

 South Korea is a highly hierarchical society and that is why you see people pouring Soju (Korean's alcoholic beverage) with both hands, bowing to seniors and speaking in honorific forms.
 Confucius is in their bones, Confucian even runs in their blood.
 But tradition does not stop them from embracing western culture; Koreans always find ways to integrate new things into their own culture.
 They are heavy coffee drinkers but they drink east-west blended coffee.
-Started as a fashion copier, now Dongdaemun fashion decides what people wear these days.
+Started as a fashion copier, and now Dongdaemun fashion decides what people wear these days.

 Traditional but open, conservative but modern, South Korea, one of its own kind.